valive421/vartalabh/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## License
-This project is licensed under the MIT License.

 ## Troubleshooting
 - If Metro bundler fails, restart it in the `chat` directory.
 - For missing dependencies, check `requirements.txt` and `package.json`.
-- For Android/iOS build issues, ensure all native dependencies are installed.
+- For Android build issues, ensure all native dependencies are installed.

 ## Credits
 - React Native documentation: https://reactnative.dev/